Transcranial Magnetic Stimulation

 As the magnetic pulses are delivered, it is normal to feel tapping on the head.
 Some patients may also experience a nonpainful pressure sensation.
 The strength of the magnetic pulses produced by the TMS coil is similar to that of an MRI machine, and the magnetic pulses do not extend beyond a depth of 2 inches.

 Side effects, which are rare, can include brief headaches, scalp discomfort at the stimulation site, lightheadedness, and tingling or twitching of facial muscles.
 The only known serious medical risk is a very small chance for seizure activity during the TMS procedure.
-Less than 5% of patients discontinue TMS therapy due to side effects or medical concerns.
+Fewer than 5% of patients discontinue TMS therapy due to side effects or medical concerns.

 People with a history of seizures or any metal foreign objects in or around their head, including surgical hardware, should not have TMS due to an increased medical safety risk.
 (Dental fillings and braces will not affect treatment.)